GP-Stanley/tech264-terraform/terraform.md

     * It's showing you the plan of how to achieve what you want as you're defining your code.
   * `terraform apply`: this can carry out the plan you've previously come up with. (if you say 'yes').
     * You can use this command to save the plan.
 And then later specify that you want this plan executed.
-    * This is called a **destructive command** because it will go and create, moduify, or destroy things to be able to carry out the plan.
+    * This is called a **destructive command** because it will go and create, modify, or destroy things to be able to carry out the plan.
   * `terraform destroy`: this will get rid of everything you've defined in the code.

 > `terraform fmt` (for format): this will just re-format your code to the way Terraform likes it.
 I.e., fixes indenting.